25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Other airlines go in and out of Tromso as well and you need to check to see if certain routes are year-round or merely seasonal.

 Another option for getting to Tromso is to book a journey on the Hurtigruten.
-I took the Hurtigruten (cruise ship) from the Lofoten Islands to Tromso and it was an interesting and worthwhile experience.
+I took the Hurtigruten (cruise ship) from the Lofoten Islands to Tromso (twice) and it was an interesting and worthwhile experience.

-If you do choose to consider this route, wild camping is LEGAL in Norway and you can pitch a tent pretty much anywhere.
+If you do choose to consider driving to Tromso, wild camping is LEGAL in Norway and you can pitch a tent pretty much anywhere.
+Tromso is also a popular starting point for a wide range of Arctic cruises (beyond just the Hurtigruten).

 Getting from Tromso Airport to the City Center is Painless